pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 ## To get started
 {: #get-started }

-The course will start in a few weeks with a first group of 5 people, coached individually.
+The course will start on Feb 26 with 5 people with whom I feel there's a good match for the course.
+Each will be coached individually.

-There will be a one-time fee to take the course.
+The course will cost $200.

 If you're not happy with how the course is going for you, I'll issue you a full refund.

-To get on the notification list to know when the first group will start (or to get notified about the next groups), here's how to sign up:

-*You won't get spam and this list will only be used to announce new groups.*
+The signup form is just here below.
+After receiving your signup, I'll contact you to learn more about you, and if I think the course will be helpful, I'll send you a link to pay via Paypal.

 {% include signup-objectives-course-cohort.html %}

-*Know someone who would be a good fit?
-Here's the link to this page, to copy in an email or message: <http://pascallaliberte.me/the-objectives-course/>*

-Or if you've got some questions, look below for my email address.
+If you've got some questions, look below for my email address.

 Keep going on those big plans!
 Sincerely,